-Since 1942, Epson has been cracking the whip with its technological printing units that makes it the top-leading brand for over 30 years in the world.
-In sublimation, Epson stepped in the 21st century, introducing its EcoTank and Workforce lineup, while achieving success previously with its heat-based inkjet printers.
-Now there are a bulk of them that perform sublimation.
+Since 1942, Epson has been cracking the whip with its technological printing units that make it the top-leading brand for over 30 years in the world.
+In sublimation, Epson stepped into the 21st century, introducing its EcoTank and Workforce lineup, while achieving success previously with its heat-based inkjet printers.
+Now there is a bulk of them that perform sublimation.
 Here we’ve narrowed down 8 of the best Epson sublimation printers.

 - 1 8 of the Best Epson Sublimation Printers: